openforis/sepal-doc/docs/source/modules/dwn/fcdm.rst

 Workflow parameters
 ^^^^^^^^^^^^^^^^^^^

 Select :guilabel:`process` to display the process panel.
-In this section, we'll describe each parameter you can set in the app to customize your analysis.
+In this section, each parameter you can set in the app to customize your analysis will be described.

 Select time periods
 *******************

-Selected time periods are the periods that will be used as **reference** and **analysis** periods.
+Selected time periods are periods that will be used as **Reference** and **Analysis** periods.

 Use the :code:`datepicker` to select the start date and end date of these time periods.

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/fcdm/master/doc/img/datepicker-demo.gif
-    :title: demo of the datepicker usage
+    :title: Demo of datepicker usage
     :group: fcdm

 .. note::

     As suggested in the article, FCDM analysis performs better with time periods smaller or equal to a year.
 Longer periods tend to accumulate noise.
 As an example, the following parameters are fitting:

-    -   reference period: :code:`2019-01-01 2019-12-31`
+    -   Reference period: :code:`2019-01-01 2019-12-31`
-    -   analysis period: :code:`2020-01-01 2020-12-31`
+    -   Analysis period: :code:`2020-01-01 2020-12-31`

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/fcdm/master/doc/img/time_period.png
     :title: Selection of two time periods covering the entire year of 2020 as analysis and 2019 as reference
     :group: fcdm

-Sensors parameters
+Sensor parameters
-******************
+*****************

 Sensors
 #######

 .. attention::

-    The sensor list is updated with the available satellite dataset for the selected time periods.
+    The **Sensor** list is updated with the available satellite dataset for the selected time periods.
 The user is thus forced to select the dates first.

-The sensors can be selected in the dropdown menu.
-This list is only showing the satellite datasets that are available for the selected time period.
+Sensors can be selected in the dropdown menu.
+This list is only showing satellite datasets that are available for the selected time period.
 The user needs to select at least one.

 .. note::